-Global Sustainable Equity Fund
+Japan Sustainable Equity Fund

-To provide long-term capital growth by investing primarily in global companies with positive E/S characteristics or companies that demonstrate improving E/S characteristics.
+To provide long-term capital growth by investing primarily in Japanese companies with positive E/S characteristics or companies that demonstrate improving E/S characteristics.
 Companies with positive E/S characteristics are those that the Investment Manager believes to have effective governance and superior management of environmental and social issues (sustainable characteristics).

-- Uses a fundamental bottom-up stock selection process. - Investment process built on stock level analysis by a global research team. - Integrates ESG aspects to identify companies with strong or improving sustainability characteristics.
+- Uses a fundamental, bottom-up security selection process. - Uses a high conviction approach to finding the best investment ideas. - Seeks to identify high quality companies with superior and sustainable growth potential. - Integrates ESG aspects to identify companies with strong or improving sustainability characteristics.